Enterprise and Wrike for Marketers Enterprise accounts can purchase Wrike Lock as an add-on.

 Step 1: Grant Wrike Access to the Key in Amazon KMS

-- Create an encryption key in the us-east-1 region.
+- Create an encryption key in one of the following regions:

 - Copy the key’s Amazon Resource Name and save it somewhere.